Many-colored fruit dove: Distribution and habitat

 Manuma are found across many islands and archipelagos across Polynesia with a range of 660,000 sq. km.
 They are most often found in Fiji and Tonga.
 They can be found in lowland subtropical and tropical broadleaf forests.
 In these forests, they are found in the canopies.
 They can also be found in urban areas.
 The manuma's fossil range is from 0.12 million years ago to today, exclusively in the quaternary.

 Behavior

 Diet

 The many-colored fruit dove is a frugivore.
 It forages the canopies of trees in search of figs. On Samoa and American Samoa it is mostly the banyan.
 This strict diet keeps the two fig species in check; however, any decline in the amount of figs may be a disaster for the many-colored fruit dove.
-However, on Fiji and Tonga, they are known to eat fruits of ylang ylang (Cananga odorata), bishop wood (Bischofia javanica), and māgele (Trema cannabina).
+However, on Fiji and Tonga, manuma are known to eat fruits of ylang ylang (Cananga odorata), bishop wood (Bischofia javanica), and māgele (Trema cannabina).